John Kerry: Bronze Star

-On March 13, 1969, on the Bái Háp River, Kerry was in charge of one of five Swift Boats that were returning to their base after performing an Operation Sealords mission to transport South Vietnamese troops from the garrison at Cái Nước and MIKE Force advisors for a raid on a Vietcong camp located on the Rach Dong Cung canal.
+On March 13, 1969, on the Bái Háp River, Kerry was in charge of one of five Swift Boats returning to their base after performing an Operation Sealords mission to transport South Vietnamese troops from the garrison at Cái Nước and MIKE Force advisors for a raid on a Vietcong camp located on the Rach Dong Cung canal.
 Earlier in the day, Kerry received a slight shrapnel wound in the buttocks from blowing up a rice bunker.
 Debarking some but not all of the passengers at a small village, the boats approached a fishing weir; one group of boats went around to the left of the weir, hugging the shore, and a group with Kerry's PCF-94 boat went around to the right, along the shoreline.
 A mine was detonated directly beneath the lead boat, PCF-3, as it crossed the weir to the left, lifting PCF-3 "about 2–3 ft out of water".

 James Rassmann, a Green Beret advisor who was aboard Kerry's PCF-94, was knocked overboard when, according to witnesses and the documentation of the event, a mine or rocket exploded close to the boat.
 According to the documentation for the event, Kerry's arm was injured when he was thrown against a bulkhead during the explosion.
 PCF 94 returned to the scene and Kerry rescued Rassmann who was receiving sniper fire from the water.
 Kerry received the Bronze Star Medal with Combat "V" for "heroic achievement", for his actions during this incident; he also received his third Purple Heart.